-The concept of population coding, in which information is represented in the brain by distributed patterns of firing rates across a large number of neurons, arguably dates back at least two hundred years (McIlwain 2001).
-Yet despite this long conceptual history, and an extensive amount of theoretical work on the topic (Rumelhart et al. 1986; Seung and Sompolinsky 1993; Zemel et al. 1998), most electrophysiological studies still examine the coding properties of each neuron individually.
+The concept of population coding, in which information is represented in the brain by distributed patterns of firing rates across a large number of neurons, arguably dates back over 200 years (McIlwain 2001).
+Yet, despite this long conceptual history, and an extensive amount of theoretical work on the topic (Rumelhart et al. 1986; Seung and Sompolinsky 1993; Zemel et al. 1998), most electrophysiological studies still examine the coding properties of each neuron individually.

 While much insight has been gained from studies analyzing the activity of individual neurons, these studies can potentially overlook or misinterpret important aspects of the information contained in the joint influence of neurons at the population level.
-For example, many analyses make inferences about what information is coded in a given brain region based on the number of neurons that respond to particular stimuli or aspects of the task, or based on the strength of an index value averaged over many individual neurons.
+For example, many analyses make inferences about what information is in a given brain region based on the number of responsive neurons or on the strength of index values that are averaged over many individual neurons.
 However, much theoretical and experimental work (Olshausen and Field 1997; Rolls and Tovee 1995) has indicated that information can be coded in sparse patterns of activity.
-Under a sparse representation, a brain region that contains fewer responsive neurons during a particular task might actually be more involved in the use of that information, and averaging over many neurons might dilute the strength of index values, which could give rise to a misinterpretation of the data.
+Under a sparse representation, a brain region that contains fewer responsive neurons during a particular task might actually be more involved in the use of that information, and averaging over many neurons might dilute the strength of the effect, which could give rise to a misinterpretation of the data.

-Another shortcoming of most single neuron analyses is that they do not give much insight into how information is coded in a given brain region.
-Several theoretical efforts have examined how information is stored in ensembles of units including attractor networks, synfire chains (Abeles 1991) and probabilistic population codes (Zemel et al. 1998) among others.
-However, because of the paucity of population analyses of real neural data, there is currently little empirical evidence upon which to judge the relative validity of these models.
+Another shortcoming of most single-neuron analyses is that they do not give much insight into how information is coded in a given brain region.
+Several theoretical studies have examined how information is stored in ensembles of units including attractor networks, synfire chains (Abeles 1991) and probabilistic population codes (Zemel et al. 1998) among others.
+However, because of the paucity of population analyses of real neural data, there is currently little empirical evidence on which to judge the relative validity of these models.

-In order to better understand the content and nature of information coding in ensemble activity, we used population decoding tools (Duda et al. 2001; Hung et al. 2005; Quiroga et al. 2006; Stanley et al. 1999) to analyze the responses of multiple individual neurons in inferior temporal cortex (ITC) and pre-frontal cortex (PFC) recorded while monkeys engaged in a delayed match-to-category task (DMC) (Freedman et al 2003).
-Previous individual neuron analyses of these data had suggested that ITC is more involved in the processing of currently viewed image properties while PFC is more involved in signaling the category and behavioral relevance of the stimuli, and in storing such information in working memory (Freedman et al. 2003).
+To better understand the content and nature of information coding in ensemble activity, we used population decoding tools (Duda et al. 2001; Hung et al. 2005; Quiroga et al. 2006; Stanley et al. 1999) to analyze the responses of multiple individual neurons in inferior temporal cortex (ITC) and prefrontal cortex (PFC) recorded while monkeys engaged in a delayed match-to-category task (DMC) (Freedman et al. 2003).
+Previous individual neuron analyses of these data had suggested that ITC is more involved in the processing of currently viewed image properties, whereas PFC is more involved in signaling the category and behavioral relevance of the stimuli and in storing such information in working memory (Freedman et al. 2003).
 Here, by pooling the activity from many neurons, we are able to achieve a finer temporal description of the information flow, and we can better quantify how much of the category information in these areas is due to visual properties of the stimuli versus being more abstract in nature.
 Additionally, by looking at the activity in a population over time, we find that the selectivity of those neurons that contain abstract category information changes rapidly.
 Information is being continually passed from one small subset of neurons to another subset over the course of a trial.
-This work not only clarifies the roles of ITC and PFC in visual categorization but it also helps to constrain theoretical models on the nature of neural coding in these structures (Riesenhuber and Poggio 2000; Serre et al. 2005).
+This work not only clarifies the roles of ITC and PFC in visual categorization, but it also helps to constrain theoretical models on the nature of neural coding